 The following is a partial list of factors that determine the stability of a garment to different types of care.

--Was the material pre shrunk?
+- Was the material pre-shrunk?
 Dry-cleaning generally induces less shrinkage than machine washing.

--Dye stability; some dyes are stable in one, either, or neither water or dry cleaning solvent.
+- Dye stability: some dyes are stable in one, either, or neither water or dry cleaning solvent.

--Finishes; optical brighteners, sizing, shrinkage control, and other finishes can react differently depending on the cleaning method.
+- Finishes: optical brighteners, sizing, shrinkage control, and other finishes can react differently depending on the cleaning method.

--Embellishments; many beads, sequins, leather trim, and other embellishments can severely limit the serviceability and care of garments
+- Embellishments: many beads, sequins, leather trim, and other embellishments can severely limit the serviceability and care of garments

-.As you can see, one cannot select the care method based on the material alone and must rely heavily on the care label and past experiences.
+As shown above, we cannot select a care method based solely on the material and must rely heavily on the care label and past experience.